snowflakedb/snowpark-python/snowpark_style_guide.md

 ## Aliasing Column Names

-Aliasing lets you give for providing meaningful names to columns.
+Aliasing lets you provide meaningful names to columns.
 Sometimes the column names in a database are either composed of long words, for the purpose of being descriptive, or too short, lacking enough information.
 Keeping those long column names while manipulating the `DataFrame` might reduce maintainability and readability so aliasing is useful.